Kappa Omicron Nu initiates 53 students

 Membership in Kappa Omicron Nu is extended to undergraduate and graduate students who have demonstrated integrity, high standards of scholarship and the promise of future achievement.
 Undergraduate students must have completed 45 semester hours and have a minimum grade point average of at least 3.5.
 Graduate students must have completed 15 semester hours of graduate work and have a minimum grade point average of 3.7.

 Prepared by University marketing and communications

-This entry was posted on Thursday, April 11th, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition.
+This article was posted on Thursday, April 11, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition.